Ex-CIA chief Petraeus to plead guilty, admits giving mistress secrets

 The documents said Petraeus left the books with Broadwell for about four days before taking them back to his home in Arlington, Virginia.

-After resigning from the CIA that November, Petraeus signed a security form assuring that he did not possess any classified information even though the notebooks were still at his home, the documents stated.
-With a search warrant, the FBI in April 2013 went to his home and seized the black books from an unlocked drawer in his first-floor study, the documents said.
+After resigning from the CIA that November, Petraeus signed a security form assuring that he did not possess any classified information even though the “black books” were still at his home, the documents stated.
+With a search warrant, the FBI in April 2013 went to his home and seized the “black books” from an unlocked drawer in his first-floor study, the documents said.

 The court documents also said Petraeus lied to FBI investigators in October 2012, shortly before he quit the CIA, by saying he had never given classified information to his mistress.